Felix Straub

 Felix Straub (born 14 May 1997) is a German bobsledder and sprinter.
+He represented Germany at the 2026 Winter Olympics.

 Career

 Straub began his athletics career as a sprinter before transitioning to bobsleigh.
 He competed at the 2021 World Athletics Relays and won a gold medal in the 4 × 200 metres relay.

 In January 2023, he competed at the IBSF European Championships 2023 and won a silver medal in the four-man event.
 In December 2023, he again competed at the IBSF European Championships 2024 and won a gold medal in the four-man event.

 In March 2024, he represented Germany at the IBSF World Championships 2024 and won a gold medal in the four-man event.

 In February 2025, he competed at the IBSF European Championships 2025 and won a silver medal in the four-man event, finishing 0.05 seconds behind the gold medal winners.
 The next month, he competed at the IBSF World Championships 2025 and won a gold medal in the four-man event.

+He represented Germany at the 2026 Winter Olympics and won a silver medal in the four-man event with a time of 3:38.14.